 “Teaching 21st century skills” – WU at Forum Alpbach

-WU puts the spotlight on innovative project ideas at Forum Alpach, where it hosts a fireside discussion about the topic “Teaching 21st century skills – back to the roots,” featuring WU Rector Edeltraud Hanappi-Egger and Stephan Kardos (WU Entrepreneurship Center).
+At Forum Alpach, WU hosts a fireside discussion about the topic “Teaching 21st century skills – back to the roots.”

 The eyes of the whole world are on the little village of Alpbach in Tyrol right now.
 Until August 30, leading figures and experts from the fields of politics, science, culture, and the business community meet at the European Forum Alpbach to exchange ideas.
 As every year, WU will be represented at Forum Alpbach by numerous researchers, who will act both as speakers and as panelists.